 Shark Week can be a little bit scary but it can also be a super informative and provide a whole lot of entertainment and inspiration.
 Here’s some fun ways you can sink your jaws into Shark Week with the kids this summer!

 Theme meals and snacks are always a fun way to celebrate any occasion.
 Eating up shark week is just as fun.

 For you crafty baking types, making a shark themed cupcake is a no-brainer this week.
 Search online and you’ll find dozens of shark themed cupcake ideas – but these shark fin cupcakes seem easiest.
 Just take a bite out of an Oreo cookie and add to the top of blue-iced cupcakes and you have these super easy – and very convincing – shark fin cupcakes.

-We found “Sea Life Pasta” at Cost Plus World Market.
+We found “Organic Ocean Pasta” on Amazon.
 Not sure how to make a blue tomato sauce so I may just have to color the Parmesan blue, add some spinach and serve it up simple with olive oil.